Liforme Yoga Mats Have the Best Grip, Hands (and Feet) Down

-When you see a photo of a yoga pose, it’s natural to be drawn to the bright lights and flash of what’s going on in the top half of the picture, whether it’s a gracefully extended arm, a pointed toe, or a gracefully extended arm clasping a pointed toe.
+When you see a photo of a yoga pose, it’s natural for your eye to be drawn to what’s happening in the top half of the frame, whether it’s a gracefully extended arm, a pointed toe, or a gracefully extended arm clasping a pointed toe.
 But don’t forget to scroll down to the bottom of the picture where hands or feet meet the ground.
 No extension or grace can happen without first establishing a firm foundation (aka grip) on the mat.
 Though it might not be the most photogenic part of the posture, alignment, balance, and strength (aka most of the important things we talk about in yoga asana) can all be significantly enhanced by a stable connection with the floor (aka a good grip on your yoga mat!).

 The Importance of Feeling Grounded